anoma/nspec/docs/tutorial/engines/index.md

 The following data need to be given for a newly spawned engine.

 - the _initial state_ that the child engine instance
   (the one it will be in when it receives the first trigger)
 - a _name_,
   unique throughout the life-time of the parent engine instance.

 The engine instance will become "alive" after the current execution of the transition function.

-The engine allows to address messages to the engine to be spawned (before it is alive), which brings us to the next point.
+The engine allows addressing messages to the engine to be spawned (before it is alive), which brings us to the next point.